emilyworks/tot/README.md

 - Repository/Directory Structure
 - Results and Brief Observations (for a full discussion, please see our final report)

-## Quickstart (for Llama)
+## Quickstart
 Ensure you are in the main branch for Llama runs, and the 'gpt' branch for GPT-4o runs.
+If necessary, run ```pip install -r requirements.txt``` from the root directory to install any missing required packages.

 Then, from the root directory, run ```python run_bench.py``` followed by your desired parameters.

 E.g., ```python run_bench.py --backend llama --num_test_samp 50 --temperature 0.7``` to run the unmodified Llama3.2-3B-Instruct model on the first 50 (filtered) samples from the MATH test dataset with a temperature setting of 0.7.